BuvinJT/distbuilder/docs/HighLevel.md

 #### ifwPackages

-When producing a QtIWF installer, this attribute maybe used to list of "Qt IFW Packages".
+When producing a QtIFW installer, this attribute maybe used to list of "Qt IFW Packages".
 Items in this list may be dynamic [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects, or be simple strings defining relative paths to QtIFW packages which are defined as external resources, in the traditional (hard coded, content containing) IFW manner.